 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-During the summer daylilies can be found in bloom throughout the area.
+During the summer, daylilies (Hemerocallis) can be found in bloom throughout the area.
 Often times daylilies have been called “ditch lilies” because they were most common along roadsides and ditches.
 Daylilies have come a long way from the common roadside “ditch lily”.
-Thanks to plant breeders, thousands of named cultivars of daylilies exist.
+Thanks to plant breeders, thousands of named cultivars of daylilies now exist.
 The only colors originally were yellows and oranges.
 The daylily color range now includes palest lemon, bright yellow and gold, orange, scarlet, maroon, wine-reds, pale pink, rose, lavender, grape, and melon.
 Not only is there a wide array of colors, there are also various sizes and shapes.
-Daylilies are a favorite plant to many because they are dependable perennials.
+Daylilies are a favorite plant in the landscape because they are dependable perennials.
 They are prolific and colorful bloomers.
 Daylilies grow well in most soils, are tolerant of drought, and are relatively pest-free.
 Daylilies can be grown in full sun or light shade.
 Darker-colored cultivars should be protected from strong afternoon sun that may fade the petals.

 Daylilies can be used in shrub borders and in perennials beds to add color to the landscape during the summer months.
-Daylilies also can make an excellent ground cover on slopes because their roots will hold against erosion once established.
+Daylilies also make an excellent ground cover on slopes because their roots will hold against erosion once established.
 Even some of the smaller daylily cultivars can be planted in containers.

 Daylilies are very tolerant and grow in almost any soil with the exception of poorly drained soils.
 For optimal growth, daylilies prefer slightly acid (pH 6 to 6.5) well-drained soil with plenty of organic matter.
 If drainage is a problem, daylilies can be planted in raised beds.